oslabs-beta/kube-est8/README.md

 ### Accessing Prometheus Dashboard
 Can be accessed by exposing Prometheus as a service by creating and configuring your `prometheus-service.yaml` file using a nodeport type, then using `kubectl create -f prometheus-service.yaml --namespace=monitoring` to create service.

+## Setting up Grafana
+[Grafana](https://grafana.com/docs/grafana/latest/setup-grafana/installation/mac/) is one of the best open source visualization tools.
+It can be easily integrated with Prometheus for visualizing all the target metrics.

+After starting your Grafana server:
+1. Log in to Grafana Dashboard
+2. Set Prometheus server as source
+3. Set up dashboard panels

+After that, your panels will be available for use.